-After a recent review of Zinc Restaurant, the head chef and owner of both Zinc and Caribou Cafe, Chef Olivier Desaintmartin, contacted me and thanked me for the nice review of his restaurant.
-I asked him if he wouldn’t mind sitting down with me for a interview, which he graciously agreed too.
-We met at Caribou Cafe in-between lunch and dinner service.
+After a recent review of Zinc Restaurant, the head chef and owner of both Zinc and Caribou Cafe, Chef Olivier Desaintmartin, contacted and thanked me for the nice review of his restaurant.
+I asked him if he wouldn’t mind sitting down with me for an interview, which he graciously agreed too.
+We met at Caribou Cafe between their lunch and dinner service.
 Chef Desaintmartin was so pleasant, friendly and down to earth.
-He made my fiancee and me feel right at ease and it was such a pleasure interviewing him.
+He made my fiance and I feel right at ease, and it was such a pleasure talking with him.

 Chef Olivier Desaintmartin was born and raised in France.
 He learned how to cook from his grandmother and mother.
-Back then, they had to hunt a lot of their food so if you wanted to eat, you learned how to hunt, clean and cook it.
+Back then, they had to hunt much of their food so if you wanted to eat, you learned how to hunt, clean and cook it.
 He was always in the kitchen watching and leaning from them.
 His family never bought pre-portioned foods or already prepared items.
-Only fresh local ingredients were used.
+Only fresh, local ingredients were used.

 Later in life, he went to Paris to formally study cooking.
-During his training, again he was taught to make everything from scratch.
+During his training, he again was taught to make everything from scratch.
 At one point, he rotated between several 3-Star Michelin restaurants to further his education and experience.
 He always had his sights on coming to America.
-Many of his fellow students always talked about coming the the United States to work and he followed suit.
+Many of his fellow students always talked about coming to the United States to work and he followed suit.
 All the recipes that are on the menu at Caribou Cafe and Zinc are from recipes he created in France back in 1978.
-Something he is very proud of.
+It’s something he is very proud of to this day.

-He was a chef for many restaurants in the Philadelphia area when he first came to the United States.
-He helped reopen Dock Street Restaurant but there were 20 partners at the time.
-He wanted to open his own place and be his own boss so in 1985 he opened Caribou Cafe.
-He just recently resigned the lease for another 15 years.
-That’s great news!
-Extensive renovations were done before opening Caribou Cafe but since 2003, the restaurant hasn’t changed much.
+Extensive renovations were done before opening Caribou Cafe, but since 2003, the restaurant hasn’t changed much.
 In 1999 it was across the street.
-It moved to it’s current location and shortly afterwards he bought it.
+He moved it to it’s current location and shortly afterwards he bought it.
 He used to have a chicken rotisserie restaurant next to Zinc but customers were’t really interested at the time.
 He said has no plans to open a third restaurant again.
 Two is enough for him!

 He enjoys reading reviews from food critics that have passion.
 He can tell if the critic really enjoys food and wine because it will reflect in the article.
 Critics that have a serious passion for food make their articles more enjoyable to read, and in turn, will make the reader want to try the restaurant.
 He told me he was a bit disappointed that unless a restaurant has something “new” to offer, they usually don’t get followup reviews.
 Maybe things haven’t changed too much at his restaurants, but he’d like food critics not to forget about him and his fellow restauranteurs.